Road & Track: Content

 Road & Track focuses on new production cars, vintage cars, and race cars with drive reviews, road trips, and comparison tests.
 Former race car drivers have often contributed material, including Paul Frère, Sam Posey, and Formula One champion Phil Hill.
 Other notable contributors include McLaren F1 designer Gordon Murray, car executive Bob Lutz, Henry N. Manney III, Peter Egan, Jason Cammisa, and Matt Farah.

-Like many auto magazines, Road & Track currently publishes an annual "car of the year" test, dubbed the Road & Track Performance Car of the Year.
-The test's most recent winner is the 2020 Hyundai Veloster N.
+Like many auto magazines, Road & Track published an annual "car of the year" test, dubbed the Road & Track Performance Car of the Year.
+The test's most recent winner was the 2020 Hyundai Veloster N.

 Video games

 Road & Track contributed to the 1992 video game, Grand Prix Unlimited, developed by Accolade for MS-DOS.
 The magazine also contributed to the 1994 video game, The Need for Speed, to help the designers match vehicle behavior and sounds to that of the real cars.